Mastering Custom Exceptions in Python: Unlocking Error Handling Potential

 The Power of Custom Exceptions

-When it comes to building robust Python programs, exception handling is crucial.
-In our previous exploration, we uncovered the world of built-in exceptions and their importance.
-However, there are times when we need to create custom exceptions that cater to our specific needs.
+When building robust Python programs, exception handling is crucial.
+In addition to built-in exceptions, creating custom exceptions allows us to cater to specific needs.
 This is where defining custom exceptions comes into play.

 Defining Custom Exceptions: A Step-by-Step Guide